rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 # If so, make a new folder and move/rename the downloaded file:
 mkdir input-data
 mv SRR12012232_1.fastq.gz input-data/eco.nanopore.fastq.gz
+# double-check that everything is in place:
+ls -lah input data/
+# all good?
+Let's move on to QC!
 ```

 ### Quality control (NanoPlot)